project-defiant/Lang-tests/OCaml/values_and_functions/readme.md

 # int_of_float @@ sqrt @@ float_of_int @@ int_of_string "81";;
 - : int = 9

 # "81" |> int_of_string |> float_of_int |> sqrt |> int_of_float;;
 - : int = 9
 ```
+All recursive functions must be bound to a name.

+If we use `fun` keyword, we must use the `->` symbol.
+We can use closures.

+The functions always have a single parameter (if multiple parameters are applied, then we use partials).
+We can also use tuple parameters in single parameter functions.

+1. Function that uses multiple arguments is known as curried `string -> (string -> string)`
+2. Function that uses tuple as argument is known as uncurried `string * string -> string`

+Conversion `1 -> 2 ` is called `uncurrying`, the other way around is `currying`.

+Another important concepts are `domain` and `codomain`.
+`domain (inputs) -> codomain (results)`.
+If the function operates outside their domain or codomain.
+this means that is performs some `side effects`. `Pure` functions do not have side effects. `Impure` functions
+do.